Dating someone a little…odd?

 A Chasm Wider Than the Grand Canyon

 Built into us is the ability to connect.
-We live by connecting, bonding, and creating friends, and families.
-Since that’s missing within them, built into them instead is the element of “charming” people as a way of survival, a way of life.
+We live by connecting, bonding, creating and building friends, and families.
+That’s missing in them, instead is the element of what many describe as “charm”.
+It’s the thing that hooks in their prey.
+This is how they survive.

 Dating a Sociopath: Charmed into Their World

-Like the Pied Piper, like a snake charmer, like an animal that stuns its prey before eating it this bit of equipment is inside the pathological user.
-It isn’t a skill per se… it comes with them… like a set of lungs and their empty hearts.
+Prancing like the Pied Piper, playing away like a snake charmer, striking like an animal that stuns its prey before eating it, this capability is inside the pathological user.
+It isn’t a skill per se because it comes wired within them like breathing.

-The sociopath – narcissist – has the built-in element of “coercive control“, the hypnotic effect that hooks people into their vortex if that person likes them. – And we think at this moment of capture that they’re the most amazing human on the planet.
+The sociopath has the built-in element of “coercive control“, the hypnotic effect that hooks people into their vortex if that person likes them.
+And we think at this moment of capture that they’re the most amazing human on the planet.
+It takes time to see them for what they are.

 Breaking Up With Evil: Escaping Coercive Control